Massachusetts police looking for man who allegedly urinated on American flags at veterans cemetery

 George Gatteny, who said he first saw the man pull up the flags from the WWII memorial inside the cemetery, later detailed the incident in a now viral Facebook post.
 The man, who has not yet been identified, was accompanied by a woman, whose identity is also unclear at this time.

 “I witnessed something today that outraged me!”
-Gatteny began the post, which had more more than 30,000 reactions and shares as of Wednesday afternoon.
+Gatteny began the post, which had more than 30,000 reactions and shares as of Wednesday afternoon.

 PREGNANT MOM OF 3 KILLED IN CRASH WITH PROFESSIONAL BOXER SUSPECTED OF DRUNK DRIVING